MustafaKpn/DNAcodeX/README.md

 3. The number of times the simulation should be repeated.

 We use the cryptographic hash function MD5 (Message-Digest Algorithm 5) to authenticate the content of files or strings.
 The script first decodes the sequence without introducing any errors to produce a 128-bit reference value using MD5.
 After that, mutations are introduced based on the provided mutations rate.
 Then, the script tries to decode the sequence after attempting to detect and correct the introduced errors and produces MD5 hash value for the mutated sequence to compare it with the one of the unmutated sequence.
 If the MD5 strings match, the script records the value 1 indicating a perfect match.
 Otherwise, it records 0 (even if one character was decoded incorrectly).
 The script iterates over the specified number of runs (as provided in the input), introducing mutations, decoding, comparing, and recording data for each run.

+## DNAcodeX User Guide
+Both the encoding and the decoding processes have been designed to be user-friendly and accessible to anyone who uses Python and the command line.
+Here, we provide an example of how to execute both the DNAcodeX encoder and decoder software with different options and inputs.

+### Encoding
+The output of the encoding process is always two files.
+The first one is a text file that contains the DNA sequence that represents the encoded data.
+The second output file is a CSV (Comma Separated Values) file and it would contain metadata about each encoding run.
+This includes the input file name, a unique ID represented by the date and time of each run, the number of added parity bits, compression ratio (if Huffman coding was used), and the length of the output DNA sequence.
+There are two required inputs that are necessary for the execution of the encoder on a data file:
+1. The name of the input file the user wants to encode.
+It should be written in full after the flag -f, otherwise an error would arise.
+2. The format of the input file and that would be entered following the -t flag.
+These are examples of possible format options:
+    - TXT for text files.
+    - PNG, JPEG, JPG for images
+    - GZ for compressed files.

+Similarly, there are two inputs that are not crucial for running the encoder.
+One of them yields different results when used.
+The function -huffman indicates that the Huffman coding algorithm should be used for encoding the input file.
+If this flag is not called, data would be encoded by simply mapping the binary data to ATCG bases.
+The output file name (without the extension) after the function -o.
+This is not necessary and if not specified, the output DNA sequence would be stored in a file with a default name.
+**Examples for running the encoder**

+Let us assume we wish to encode the file ”bible.txt,” which is located in the same directory as the encoder code.
+Additionally, we intend to save the resulting DNA sequence output in a text file named ”bible_encoded”.
+Here is the corresponding command if we want to use the Huffman compression algorithm:
+    python3 DNAcodeX_encoder.py -f bible.txt -t txt -o bible_encoded -huffman
+If we do not intend to use Huffman for compressing the data, the command would be:
+    python3 DNAcodeX_encoder.py -f bible.txt -t txt -o bible_encoded
+It should be noted that the previous command generates a larger sequence than when Huffman coding is used for encoding large files.

+### Decoding
+Three output files are always generated after each run of the DNAcodeX decoder program.
+The first one is the decoded file that contains the original data after retrieval from the DNA sequence.
+The second one is a CSV file that contains metadata about the decoding process for each run.
+Lastly, the third file is also a CSV file, which includes all of the sequences that have been corrected for substitution errors if any exists, along with information about their corresponding position in the full sequence.

+To run the decoder there are two required inputs that without them, the decoder would not execute:
+    1. The name of the input file that contains the DNA sequence to be decoded.
+This is entered by the user after the function -f with the file extension.
+    2. The type (format) of the file that the data would represent after being decoded.
+It should be entered after using the function -t and the format of the encoded           file should be found in the name of the sequence file before the file extension.
+This argument is important because if the output data file is not a text file,           the output data would be stored in binary instead of characters for the sake of decoding images and other file formats.

+- Example 1

+If the data file that was encoded using DNAcodeX encoder was an image file with the format PNG and the output sequence file is image_encoded. then the full               sequence file name would be image_encoded_PNG.txt.

+- Example 2

+If the data file that was encoded using DNAcodeX encoder was a text file with the extension (txt) and the output sequence file to be bible_encoded.
+Then the              full sequence file name would be bible_encoded_text.txt

+The other inputs are not necessary to run the decoder.
+The first one is the output file name, and this can be entered by the user without the format (as this would be added automatically based on the parameter after the function -t).
+The second optional input is the function -huffman and this should be either used or not without entering anything following it.
+Although using the -huffman function is optional, it should be noted that it must be compatible with how the DNA sequence was encoded in the first place.
+For example, if the encoded data was compressed using Huffman algorithm by using the function -huffman when encoding the data, the same function needs to be used during the decoding process.
+Otherwise, DNAcodeX would not be able to decode the sequence properly.

+**Examples for running the decoder**

+Let us assume that from the encoding example, we have the file “bible_encoded_text.txt” that contains the DNA sequence we want to decode.
+And we want the output file name that contains thedecoded data to be “bible_decoded.txt”.
+If Huffman coding was used, this needs to be specified for the decoder.
+The command would be:

+    python3 DNAcodeX_decoder.py -f bible_encoded_text.txt -t txt -o bible_decoded -huffman

+On the other hand, if Huffman coding was not used for encoding, we run the same command with the flag -huffman removed:

+    python3 DNAcodeX_decoder.py -f bible_encoded_text.txt -t txt -o bible_decoded